ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 <img width="353" height="164" alt="2" src="https://github.com/user-attachments/assets/e0219a33-9d8c-4f74-8aaf-917aa8344d57" />

-So the linear parameters are:

-intercept (beta_0)

-Slope or slopes (how much Y differs on an average for each unit difference in X, there can be multiple Xs and each one has its own slope) → beta_1, beta_2, etc.

-epsilon is the residual error which is an unmeasured variable.
-It explains the residual variance, the unexplained variability in a dataset.

-Univariate or bivariate data inspection is necessary to detect the relationships in the dataset.
 A simple scatter plot can reveal a curvilinear or nonlinear relationship.
-Inspection of residuals also reveals if a linear model is appropriate.
-A scatter plot of residuals indicates if a polynomial model (polynomial term or terms in the equation) would be a better fit to data.
+Inspection of residuals also reveals if a linear model is appropriate to fit a dataset.

 📌 Example